jneil17/databricks_101_workshop/notebooks/06_Formula1_Declarative_Pipeline/README.md

 ## Usage

-Run this pipeline in a Databricks DLT workflow to continuously process sprint qualifying data as new files arrive in the source location.
+Run this pipeline in a Databricks Declarative Pipeline workflow to continuously process sprint qualifying data as new files arrive in the source location.